prranavv/Audio-Conversion-Service/README.md

 Ensure the docker daemon is running and run `docker compose up --build`

+If you dont want to run it through docker,you can run the binary present in the repository.
+Run the following command `bin/app` to run the app locally.

 ## API Endpoints

 **/stream** - This endpoint recieves a WAV file through a Websocket connection and converts it into a FLAC file and is sent to the client via the websocket connection.